PhoenixPE/PhoenixPE/README.md

 ## Installation

 Download the [latest release]() and unpack it in the desired location.
 Please remember to use `7z x` when unpacking the archive from the command line to ensure full file paths remain intact.

-## Building PhoenixPE

-Build instructions are available [here](https://github.com/PhoenixPE/PhoenixPE/wiki/Building-PhoenixPE).
+To uninstall, simply delete the PhoenixPE folder.

 ## Documentation

 Documentation is available on the [PhoenixPE Wiki](https://github.com/PhoenixPE/PhoenixPE/wiki).

-## Contributing
+## Development

+PhoenixPE is developed and mantained by a community of developers/volunteers who enjoy sharing their ideas and work in their free time.

 Interested in contributing to PhoenixPE?
 Check out our [guidelines](https://github.com/PhoenixPE/PhoenixPE/wiki/ContributionGuidelines).

+## Enhancements/Bugs

+Please use the [GitHub issue tracker](https://github.com/PhoenixPE/PhoenixPE/issues) for reporting problems or suggesting new features.

-# Frequently Asked Questions (FAQ)
+## Frequently Asked Questions (FAQ)

 Please check out our [Frequently Asked Questions](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ) before posting an issue or asking for help in the fourms.